sdomanskyi/decneo/README.md

 > Note: this is not intended for public use yet.
 Publication is being prepared.

-To install scRegulation as a package:
+To install DECNEO as a package:

 	$ python setup.py install